Skip to content

 This is not a decisioning problem.

-It is an execution control problem.
+It is an execution governance problem.

 The Missing Layer: Control at the Moment of Execution